levinsonalex/admin/pa1/pa1.md

 #### View Album: `/album`
 This page should display a thumbnail view of the pictures in the album ordered by the sequence number.
 The `albumid` is given via query parameter named `id`.
 For example: `GET /album?id=2` Clicking on the image should take you to `/pic?id=pictureid`.
+If no id parameter is provided, you should return a 404 Error Page.

 #### View Picture: `/pic`

 This page shows full sized picture.
 For example: `/pic?id=x83s7g5`.
 It must also have navigational elements to go to the next and/or previous picture in the album, as well as a link back to the whole album page.
+If no id parameter is provided, you should return a 404 Error Page.

 # Deliverables
 Make sure that all these functions are present in your web application: